Skip to main content

 Conclusion

 Agency Swarm’s hybrid paradigm resolution enables multi-agent architectures that would be difficult to achieve with either pattern alone.
-By understanding how SendMessage tools and Sequential Handoffs work together, you can build systems that combine the best of both orchestration and sequential delegation patterns, giving you the flexibility to design complex multi-agent workflows.
+By understanding how SendMessage tools and Sequential Handoffs work together, you can build systems that combine the best of both orchestration and sequential transfer patterns, giving you the flexibility to design complex multi-agent workflows.

 For more details on individual patterns, see the Overview page.
 For implementation examples, check the Common Use Cases page.